bigjosh/uAdventure/README.md

 Data Memory Usage 		:	48548 bytes   2370.5 % Full	(Memory Overflow)
 ```

-6. Extract all static strings and convert them onto refs to `GET_CSTR()` which will pull them form flash memory and decompress them one byte at a time as they are printed.
+6. Extract all static strings and convert them onto refs to `GET_CSTR()` which will pull them from flash memory and decompress them one byte at a time as they are printed.

 ```
 Program Memory Usage 	:	33758 bytes   103.0 % Full	(Memory Overflow)